Full Nara Day Trip Itinerary (Beyond Just Deer)

-Nara is one of the most popular day trips from Osaka or Kyoto, primarily because of the wild deer just chillin’ around.
+Nara is one of the most popular day trips from Osaka or Kyoto, especially famous for its free-roaming deer.

-Here’s everything I did on my Nara day trip from Osaka, including things I wish I did if I stayed longer, plus my thoughts on if a Nara day trip is worth it.
+Here’s everything I did on my Nara day trip from Osaka, what I’d save for a longer visit, and my honest take on whether a Nara day trip is worth it.

 ⭐️⭐️⭐️⭐️⭐️